 Jenkins recently traveled to China, which claims to have invented skis almost 10,000 years ago.
 His exploration is documented in the December issue of National Geographic.

-Jenkins went to the Altai Mountains in Northwest China, about where Kazakhstan, Mongolia and Siberia come together — “kind of dead-center Central Asia” — where the Tuvan people have been skiing for at least 4,000 years.
+Jenkins went to the Altai Mountains in Northwest China, where Kazakhstan, Mongolia, and Siberia come together — “kind of dead-center Central Asia” — where the Tuvan people have been skiing for at least 4,000 years.